ShenTTT/butterfly_transcriptome/sRNA curation and annotation/README.md

 1. Trim adaptors from the raw sRNA-seq data as described.

-2. Remove rRNAs, tRNAs, snRNAs, and snoRNAs using sortmeRNA (sortmerna.sh) to generate clean sRNA-seq data for miRNA annotation (described in a seperate section)
+2. Remove rRNAs, tRNAs, snRNAs, and snoRNAs using sortmeRNA (sortmerna.sh) to generate clean sRNA-seq data for miRNA annotation.
+The complete list of known sRNA databases were listed in the original publication.
+Please refer to the sortmeRNA manual for the proper format of the reference databases.
+Different catagories of sRNAs are removed one after another.
+For instance, clean reads after the removal of rRNAs are further processed to remove tRNAs, and then snRNAs, and so on.

 # Annotate sRNA composition